lolloj - Fotolia

 - Intellectual property: According to Beeson, while the loss or theft of private health information and personally identifiable information are insurable, theft or loss of intellectual property is not.
 David Bradford, co-founder, chief strategy officer and director of strategic partnership development at Advisen, an insurance analytics firm, agreed and said determining the value of IP is challenging.
 "The loss of IP can be devastating but hard to quantify, and it's difficult to gain a mutual understanding between insured and insurer," Bradford said.
 "Therefore, the insurance industry has not done a good job coming up with products to insure IP."

 - Prior acts: Coverage on prior acts can be a challenging area as detection and identification of an attack are big problems; it can be difficult to determine the exact timeline of a security incident.
-"If you do not ask, you won't be given insurance if an act identified occurred before the first day of coverage," Beeson said.
+"If you do not ask, you won't be given insurance if an act identified occurred before the day of coverage," Beeson said.

-- Breach continuation: Another area to look at is the repeat aspect of a breach.
+- Breach continuation: Another to look at is the repeat aspect of a breach.
 "If you've been through it once, the insurer may do something with your rates," Dixon said.
 "Once we determine the infection has been removed from the environment, we see payouts kick in from the insurer.
 From what we've seen, however, there will not be perpetual payouts for ongoing attacks."

 - Claim attribution/association: Any dollars spent from payouts need to go toward the specific breach.
 Up until now, some insurers have been able to say where enterprises can spend those dollars, but moving forward, the payouts may not be applicable to that specific breach.
 "We see a lot of claims being declined if the monies are earmarked as investments in people, process or technology that should have been in place prior to the breach," Dixon said.
 This begs the question, when is enough enough?
 "When an organization becomes a cyber-fatality, how much does the insurance company cover?" asked Ken Allan, global information security leader at Ernst & Young.

-- First party restrictions: "One of the common pitfalls to avoid is the first party/liability aspect of coverage," Ingerslev said.
-"Since claims that relate to the first party are mostly related to legal fees, for which we've seen no settlements yet, there are exclusions around consumer protection law violations that are part of a class-action suit.
+- party restrictions: "One of the common pitfalls to avoid is the party/liability aspect of coverage," Ingerslev said.
+"Since claims that relate to the party are mostly related to legal fees, for which we've seen no settlements yet, there are exclusions around consumer protection law violations that are part of a class-action suit.
 Companies need to be aware of restrictions here -- exclusions that talk about lack of sufficient security or flaws in the security software could pose a huge problem at claim time."

 The ongoing ransomware attacks against hospitals raise the question for this space -- do they have protection with a policy?
 "We are certainly going through a wave of healthcare institutions being held ransom," said Julian Waits, president & CEO at PivotPoint Risk Analytics.
 "Carriers are actually limiting what they pay out on this these things -- we're not witnessing an out-of-control market; it just happens to be an inefficient market."